 It’s recommended to take one week of a break after 3 weeks of drinking Kefir.
 Cold temperatures slow the culturing process, so the refrigerator is a good place to store grains for up to 3 weeks.
 Just put Kefir Grains in double amount of milk as usual and put a tight lid on the container.
 After your break is over, put kefir grains in a new batch of milk and place it in a warm spot.
 It could take a couple of batches for grains to wake up!

 How Ginger Helps Improve Asthma Symptoms

 Ginger And Benefits

 Ginger has potent anti-inflammatory properties that help reduce airway inflammation and inhibit airway contraction.
-Benefits of asthma treatment with Ginger are its potent antioxidant activity, which is attributed to constituents such as gingerols, shogaols, and zingerones.
+The benefits of asthma treatment with Ginger are its potent antioxidant activity, which is attributed to constituents such as gingerols, shogaols, and zingerones.
 It is believed that these compounds have particular anti-inflammatory and analgesic properties similar to non-steroidal anti-inflammatory drugs.

 Ginger On Asthma